 Stakeholder pensions are perhaps the simplest form of personal pension available on the market today.
 They must meet minimum standards set by the government.
 These include:

-Although these pensions are simple to contribute to understand, this comes at a cost.
-There’s a limit on the types of investments that can be held in a stakeholder pension and you have limited investment choice compared to some of the other types of pension on the market.
+Although stakeholder pensions are simple to contribute to understand, this comes at a cost.
+There’s a limit on the types of investments that can be held in a stakeholder pension, so you have limited investment choice compared to some of the other types of pension on the market.

 However, if you’re looking for a simple pension that you and your company can contribute to with low charges and a default investment fund, a stakeholder pension could be the best option.

 Given that these pensions are relatively simple, you can set up a stakeholder pension yourself in a number of ways, including online.
 Alternatively, you can use a financial adviser.